AndersTQ/WebRTCVideo/README.md

 # A project Video-chat-WebRTC is waiting for helper to solve problem!

 A 1-on-1 video chat application build with socket.io and WebRTC interface.
+But Big Problem remains!!!

+The noice under video chat is very annoying!
+Who can solve the problem?
+Contributions or any suggestions are always welcome!!!!!!!

 ## Installation
 - run 'npm install' or 'yarn' to install all dependencies